digital-skills-for-researchers/slideshows/_modules/data-management/organising-your-project/index.md

         Different data files are easily distinguishable

-        A consistent strategy prevents confusion when multiple pep le are working on a project
+        A consistent strategy prevents confusion when multiple people le are working on a project

         Things are easy to find